23 Money Saving Tips Every Kiwi Needs to Know

 Check out this list of places to get free samples in New Zealand.

-22. Build a gift card stash
+22. Build a Gift Card Stash

 Building a stash of gift cards for presents or essentials is a smart strategy.
 You can earn free gift cards from participating in surveys, answering polls, downloading software and more.